If you choose to breastfeed your baby as a new mom, then boosting your milk supply will definitely be top on your list.

 I’m not a health worker, so this is not a medical advice.
 I’m only sharing my experience with you.

-These are the five fruits I took that helped my milk supply :
+These are the five fruits to boost breast milk supply :

 Orange is an amazing fruit.
 It doesn’t only help in boosting milk supply, it also makes the skin glow.You can start taking them as soon as possible in pregnancy.